bridgecrew-perf4/kata-terraform/docs/notes.md

   subnet_id = data.terraform_remote_state.vpc.outputs.subnet_id
 }

-terraform init -upgrade : upgrade providers to more recent version

-.terraform.lock.hcl : Contains a list of the providers and versions being used, like package.json

 terraform state mv : Tell terraform you've moved a config to another module's config, so that it doesn't destroy and recreate the resource

-$ terraform taint module.salt_master.aws_instance.salt_master : Taint resources inside of a module

 getting modules hosted on foreign domains module "consul" {